kbase/narrative/test/frontend/README.txt

   * It calls the services directly and not via a client, for simplicity's sake in the node environment and for fear of creating yet another dynamic library.
 It might be nice to standardize it.
+  * No dependencies are specified anywhere.
+You'll want to ensure that the following packages are installed: puppeteer axios minimist mocha

+      (util and fs should be there already)
   * Jim, of course, is leaving.
 So you're on your own. :-) (Okay, that's not entirely try.
 Feel free to pester me about it and I'll help as I can)
+  * There's a minor inefficiency in that puppeteer will spin up new browser instances for each widget tested.
+That may or may not actually be desirable.